Ethelred, the Danes, and the Confessor

 In the Footsteps of Alfred the Great

-Following the death of Alfred the Great his son Edward "the Elder" and grandson Aethelstan won a series of victories that extended the power of Wessex north as far as present day Scotland.
+Following the death of Alfred the Great his son Edward "the Elder" and his grandson Aethelstan won a series of victories that extended the power of Wessex north as far as present-day Scotland.
 Aethelstan could afford to call himself "King of the Anglo-Saxons and the Danes".
 Unfortunately, this was still a time when personal loyalty to a successful warrior king counted more than anything else.
 Dynasties were rare, and no realm was strong or stable independent of its leader.
 England was about to be saddled with a weak leader at just the wrong time.

 Ethelred the Unready